-Students at the Cobb Energy Centre clapping and laughing while watching the Student Short performance of The Daughter of the Regiment in 2018. (photo: Jeff Roffman)
+Students at the Cobb Energy Centre clapping and laughing while watching an Atlanta Opera performance. (photo: Jeff Roffman)

-Concept sketch of the set for The Barber of Seville for the Atlanta Opera Studio Tour. (sketch: Christopher S. Dills, 2018.)
+Concept sketch of the set for The Bilingual Barber of Seville for the Atlanta Opera Studio Tour. (sketch: Christopher S. Dills, 2018.)